How to recover data from Drobo

-Connect all the Drobo disks to the PC.
+Connect all the Drobo drives to the PC.
 It is recommended to use the fastest available type of interface, for instance, SATA ports on the motherboard, and follow the initial order of drives.

-Note: If you don't know how you can plug the disk into the motherboard of the computer or сonnect the drive externally using a USB to SATA/IDE adapter, please rely on the corresponding video tutorial.
+Note: If you don't know how you can plug the drive directly into the motherboard of the computer, connect it using a USB to SATA adapter, external enclosure or expansion card, please rely on the corresponding tutorial.

 Install UFS Explorer Professional Recovery onto the PC and start the program.

 Run the software with administrative privileges and, if necessary, adjust its settings.
-All the connected disks will be listed in the left pane of the main screen.
-The volumes they contain will be presented below each of the physical disks.
+All the connected drives will be listed in the left pane of the main screen.
+The volumes they contain will be presented below each of the physical drives.